dingwoai/Multi-Task-Learning/README.md

   - Multi-task model with gradient reversal layer and task disciminator.
 - [arXiv 2022] M^2BEV: Multi-Camera Joint 3D Detection and Segmentation with Unified Bird’s-Eye View Representation. [paper](https://arxiv.org/abs/2204.05088). [project](https://nvlabs.github.io/M2BEV/)
   - Comparison with LSS: 2D to 3D transformation without estimating depth.
 (Each pixel in 2D feature map is mapped to a set of points in the camera ray in 3D space).
-  - Multi-tasking 3D detection and BEV segmentation causes slight drop in performance.c
+  - Multi-tasking 3D detection and BEV segmentation causes slight drop in performance.
 - [ICME 2022] Rethinking Hard-Parameter Sharing in Multi-Domain Learning. [paper](https://arxiv.org/abs/2107.11359)
+- [NeurIPS 2022] Effective Adaptation in Multi-Task Co-Training for Unified Autonomous Driving. [paper](https://arxiv.org/abs/2209.08953)
+  - A LV-Adapter incorporates language priors in the multi-task model via task-specific prompting and alignment between visual and textual features.

 <a name="soft"></a>